 You can’t escape talk of “digital transformation” these days.
 It seems like everywhere you turn, someone is going on about it.
 There’s the common opinion: “Digital transformation is so important.”
 The advice: “You must do your digital transformation correctly, or you’ll run into a multitude of issues.”
 And the scare tactic: “If you don’t start your digital transformation now, I mean yesterday, your business is really going to suffer.”

 Of course, some of that is hyperbole.
-Digital transformation takes many forms and can mean different things to different companies.
+Agile digital transformation takes many forms and can mean different things to different companies.
 It’s not all or nothing.
 It’s expensive to upgrade technology and implement a transformation, so it’s normal to change one piece (or maybe a few interconnected pieces) at a time.
 It’s always best to tackle the business area or technology that will bring the biggest benefit first.

 So your company listened to the advice, researched the technology you were interested in, planned the rollout, and implemented the transformation pretty smoothly.
 It took a lot of hard work — which is still ongoing to keep up with the latest trends and issues — but you’re officially part of the “digitally transformed.”
 Many of your clients have also digitally transformed.
 Often, though, there’s one organization that’s a little behind.
 For whatever reason, they haven’t embraced the idea of digital transformation.
 And, of course, it’s your client.